Cancer Awareness – Addressing Breast Cancer Misconceptions

 (Early breast cancer means cancer involving the breast and tissues close by, such as the lymph nodes under the arm beside the breast.)

 Breast Cancer can come back in the breast or chest area where the original cancer was found.

-It can also return in a distant area, meaning it comes back in another part of the body, such as the bone, liver, or lungs.
+It can also return to a distant area, meaning it comes back to another part of the body, such as the bone, liver, or lungs.

 The facts are that while the risk of breast cancer coming back is greatest in the first 2 to 5 years following diagnosis, later recurrences can happen.

-Even at 20 years after diagnosis, people with low stage breast cancer have a 15–20% chance of recurrence - Breastcancer.org.
+Even at 20 years after diagnosis, people with early-stage breast cancer have a 15–20% chance of recurrence – Breastcancer.org.

 But how does it even come back?